bendechrai/codeofconduct/README.md

 ## Slack

 Slack chat spaces are divided into rooms called "channels", and we have several set up.
 There is one that you'll be in by default, called #elephpant, which is where you can meet and greet.
 All other rooms are opt-in.

+## Acknowledgement

+This Code of Conduct is a rework of the Code of Conduct from http://witchat.github.io/.